You are able to customise your proposal templates in the Control zone of OpenSolar (Control > Purchase Experience > Proposal Templates).

 This will impact the date which is shown in placeholder "Valid Until Date".
 It will incorporate the date that the project was created and the number of days shown here in order to calculate this date.

 You then have an option to add a Business Video.
-Here you are able to paste a YouTube link in to give your customers a rundown of your business via video.
+Here you are able to paste a YouTube link for additional business or educational material.

 By using the drop down under Systems to Include in PDF, you can either choose to include the "Selected" system option in the PDF or to include "All" system options in the PDF.